hailey-0131/qa_module5/README.md

 - Automate repetitive data-cleaning tasks
 - Identify and flag data-quality problems
 - Standardise data into consistent formats
-- Validate relationships between datasets
 - Produce clean datasets ready for analysis
 - Test the cleaning functions using automated unit tests
-- Automatically test the project when changes are pushed to GitHub
+- Automatically run the project when changes are pushed to GitHub
 - Package and run the application using Docker

 ---